wiz0u/WTelegramClient/EXAMPLES.md

 ### Monitor all Telegram events happening for the user

 This is done through the `client.Update` callback event.

 See [Examples/Program_ListenUpdates.cs](Examples/Program_ListenUpdates.cs).

 ### Monitor new messages being posted in chats

-You have to catch Update events containing an `UpdateNewMessage`.
+You have to handle `client.Update` events containing an `UpdateNewMessage`.

 See the `DisplayMessage` method in [Examples/Program_ListenUpdates.cs](Examples/Program_ListenUpdates.cs).